Connecticut Car Accident Lawyers

 What To Expect with Your Auto Accident Claim

 Many auto accident cases involve basic facts and issues.
-If this is true in your case, RisCassi & Davis, P.C. will seek the swiftest resolution possible for you.
-Typically, this involves reaching a settlement with the insurance company of the at-fault driver.
+If this is true in your case, our Connecticut auto accident attorneys at RisCassi & Davis, P.C. will seek the swiftest resolution possible for you.
+Typically, this involves reaching a settlement with the car insurance company of the at-fault driver.

 If, however, your car accident involved complicated legal and factual issues requiring intensive legal, medical, or scientific research, we will assign an expert legal team that includes your own personal attorney to help ensure justice is served.
 With seven attorneys who have earned Board Certification as Civil Trial Law Advocates by the National Board of Trial Advocacy, we are ready to put our extensive skills, resources, and expertise on your side.

 At RisCassi & Davis, P.C., our Connecticut car accident attorneys have access to invaluable resources and expert witnesses to help prove your auto accident claim.